List of Neon Genesis Evangelion characters: Conception

 The studio Gainax studio chose interpersonal communication as the main theme of Neon Genesis Evangelion, insisting on portraying inter-generational relationships, such as those between parents and children.
 The studio wanted to create a series that reflects on the lack of communication in contemporaneous Japanese society, which was considered to be in ruins.
+As noted by writer Alexandre Marine, Gainax's movie Royal Space Force: The Wings of Honnêamise (1987) portrayed young people unable to integrate into society.
 The director of the series, Hideaki Anno, an otaku since his youth, experienced depression after the conclusion of his previous anime series, Nadia: The Secret of Blue Water, and poured his emotions into Neon Genesis Evangelion, making it a reflection of his feelings:

 I tried to include everything of myself in Neon Genesis Evangelion – myself, a broken man who could do nothing for four years.
 A man who ran away for four years, one who was simply not dead.
 Then one thought.
 "You can't run away," came to me, and I restarted this production.
 It is a production where my only thought was to burn my feelings into film.
 I know my behavior was thoughtless, troublesome, and arrogant.
 But I tried.
 I don't know what the result will be.
 That is because within me, the story is not yet finished.
 I don't know what will happen to Shinji, Misato or Rei.
 I don't know where life will take them.
 Because I don't know where life is taking the staff of the production.